solaranamnesis/ottohahn/full-text-english.md

 3\.
 Minerals are either crystallized or not crystallized.
 In the first order they have a certain regular and recurrent form: they move on surfaces which, on average, project themselves as straight lines.
 These forms (lines and angles) are recurring, varying only in size, not ratio.
 Such forms are not found among the forms I have addressed as organic.
 In the orgranic forms there is no form with a surface or an angle; all are spheres or ellipses with deviations from the mathematical form, deviations, which are nevertheless constant.
 It is these other forms which give rise to the need to forsee just what are these matching structures, showing themselves with constant outlines, these forms which are different from the crystal form of the enstatites and the olivines.

 Though they are rare, small sections are real crystals, but in a way, they are probative values that do not impinge on the facts.
-See below and Table XXXII.
-Fig. 2.
+See below and Table 32, Figure 2.

 4\.
 If the minerals were originally crystallized, but happen to lose their crystalline form due to some mechanical force, the only form that could be repeated is the sphere or one approaching it, such as an ellipse.
 Here a repetition would be possible without a conclusion being drawn about the form.
 In these spheres, surface cuts of the body would immediately show the influence of such mechanical forces, in particular, the inclusions would be hit arbitrarily.